levithatcher/Talks/PracticalDataScienceSLC_20171206/BetterViz.md

 ### Leland Wilkinson

 Leland comes from industry, having worked for SPSS, Tableau.
 Wrote the textbook [Grammar of Graphics](https://www.amazon.com/Grammar-Graphics-Statistics-Computing/dp/0387245448).
-Note: this is a *dense* 691 page book; don't start here. $17 for [digital copy](https://www.amazon.com/Grammar-Graphics-Statistics-Computing/dp/0387245448).
+Note: this is a *dense* 691 page book; don't start with this one. $17 for [digital copy](https://www.amazon.com/Grammar-Graphics-Statistics-Computing/dp/0387245448).

 Wait a second, isn't grammar about words?
 From [here](http://byrneslab.net/classes/biol607/readings/wickham_layered-grammar.pdf):